 I create personally meaningful art that combines careful craft with conceptual integrity.
 My work often consists of arranged collections of everyday objects, presented in some sort of container so that it makes a statement.
-It’s a mash-up of conceptualism, minimalism, storytelling and autobiography.
+It’s a mash-up of social activism, conceptualism, storytelling and autobiography.

-Between 2010 and 2012, I did a large series of doll paintings.
-The project started as a way to process the deteriorating toys rescued from my mom’s attic into art so that they could be thrown away without guilt.
-Over the course of the effort, however, some of the pieces turned into portraits of people I know and others turned into social commentary dealing with issues around the ways American culture represents the ideal female.
+The dolls started as a way to process the deteriorating toys rescued from my mom’s attic into art so that they could be thrown away without guilt.
+Over the course of that effort some of the pieces turned into portraits of people I know and others turned into social commentary dealing with issues around the ways American culture represents and shapes the “ideal female”.